djeada/Linux-Notes/notes/system_startup.md

 ## Challenges

-1. Reboot your system:
+I. Reboot your system

 - Use the `reboot` command to restart your system.
 - Check the output of the `uptime` command to verify that the system has been restarted.
 - You should see that system uptime is very short, indicating a recent restart.

-2. Change your system's hostname:
+II.
+Change your system's hostname

 - First, check the current hostname using the `hostname` command.
 - Use the `hostnamectl set-hostname your_new_name` command to rename your server, replacing `your_new_name` with the new name you want to assign.
 - Run the `hostname` command again to confirm that the operation was successful.
 The name displayed should match the new name you assigned.

-3. Recover the root password:
+III.
+Recover the root password

 - Without logging out of your current session, simulate a situation where you've lost the root password by opening a new terminal session or SSH connection where you aren't logged in as root.
 - Follow the steps provided in the "Recovering the Root Password" section above to reset the root password.
 - After rebooting, ensure that you can successfully log in with the new root password.

-4. Practice handling kernel panic:
+IV.
+Practice handling kernel panic

 - Although simulating a kernel panic scenario isn't recommended on a production machine, understanding the steps needed to resolve a kernel panic is valuable.
 - Review the "Kernel panic" section and take note of the steps you would take to diagnose and resolve a kernel panic.

-5. Manage system runlevels/targets:
+V. Manage system runlevels/targets

 - Check your current runlevel or target.
 - If you are using an init-based system, try changing the runlevel and verify the change.
 - If you are using a systemd-based system, try switching between targets and confirm that the change took effect.
 - 🔴 Remember to switch back to your default runlevel or target after you've completed the challenge.

-6. Schedule system tasks:
+VI.
+Schedule system tasks

 - Try to schedule a system shutdown using the `shutdown` command, then cancel it before it takes effect.
 - Do the same with a system reboot.
 - 🔴 Remember: make sure to cancel these tasks if you are doing this on a production machine, to avoid unwanted system downtime.